HCM in Sphynx

 Previous breeders of the same lines have scanned and have no positive results, so there is no need to test.

-False.
-Breeders who don’t test can easily they have no hcm as if there is no testing there can be no identification.
+False Breeders who don’t test can easily they have no hcm as if there is no testing there can be no identification.
 Also many breeders who do test do not advertise that they have had a positive cat.

 An hcm scan per cat is $330 or more and is not a true indication whether the cat will develop for hcm.

 False – an ultrasound hcm scan annually is currently the gold standard for testing.
 The test works by measuring tissues and comparing to the standard for HCM diagnosis as well as the cats previous scans, this is the best indicative test that currently exists at this time.
-Whilst is can cost that much per cat per year, often discounted rates may be available.

-Until a DNA test is developed HCM scanning by any other means is a waste of money.
+HCM scanning is a waste of money.

 Do breeders guarantee their kittens against hcm

 Some provide a warranty.
-Until the exact cause and gene are known it is impossible for any breeder to predict what will be affected – but what responsible breeders do will be to provide you a warranty against HCM – it does require some actions required by the owner and also provides actions that the breeder will take if a cat is diagnosed as HCM positive.
+Until the exact cause and all genes are known it is impossible for any breeder to predict what will be affected – but what responsible breeders do will be to provide you a warranty against HCM – it does require some actions required by the owner and also provides actions that the breeder will take if a cat is diagnosed as HCM positive.

 Some breeders use cats whose ancestors have had hcm